PREFACE: THE TRAVELOGUES

 The project Friends in a Cold Climate begins with recording and archiving the experiences in the town of Schiedam.
 We examine the early days after the war, the time of the “Wederopbouw” – the rebuilding of the Netherlands, followed by the Cold War and the ever increasing globalisation.
 We hope to hear from members how the Schiedam Male Choir “Orpheus” was welcomed in Esslingen in the year 1963.
-We are curious about the international encounters teenagers had in the turbulent year 1968.
+We are curious about youths and the international encounters they had in the turbulent years of the late sixties.

-In May 2017 after the departure of Neath Port Talbot and Schiedam, the remaining mayors of the “Verbund” gathered together in order to discuss their common future.
-The meeting was intended to provide a counterbalance towards eroding developments of that time and to – as yet – present an example “for a communal and peaceful Europe.“Der Ring soll wieder geschlossen werden” – the ring should be closed again, the mayor of Esslingen declared.
+After the departure of Neath Port Talbot and Schiedam, the remaining mayors of the “Verbund” gathered together in Esslingen in May 2017 to discuss the future.
+The meeting was intended to provide a counterbalance towards eroding developments of that time and to – as yet – present an example “for a communal and peaceful Europe.“Der Ring soll wieder geschlossen werden” – the Esslinger Zeitung declared after having interviewed major Ziegler.

-Friends in a Cold Climate is about the journeys and encounters by a transnational peace movement that flourished after the Second World War and which perhaps should be regarded as relevant now as then.
+Friends in a Cold Climate is about the journeys and encounters brought about by a transnational peace movement that flourished after the Second World War.
+It questions if jumelage is as relevant now as then.